AlabamaASRL/asset_asrl/doc/tutorials/VectorFunctionGuide.rst

 One of the goals of ASSET is to provide the ability to users to construct functions dynamically within Python that are able to be used by ASSET.
 By doing this we can simplify a user's work-flow, where the benefits of high speed C++ code can be combined with the ease of use Python provides.
-In this section we will give an depth overview of ASSET's vector function type.
+In this section we will give an depth overview of ASSET's VectorFunction type.
 At a high-level, this is simple functional (in the programming sense) domain specific language for defining mathematical Vector Functions that take a fixed number of inputs and produce a fixed number outputs, with both inputs and outputs assumed to be column vectors.